localstack/docs/content/en/getting-started/installation.md

 - To facilitate interoperability, configuration variables can be prefixed with `LOCALSTACK_` in docker.
 For instance, setting `LOCALSTACK_PERSISTENCE=1` is equivalent to `PERSISTENCE=1`.

-- Before 0.13: If you do not connect your LocalStack container to the default bridge network with `network_mode: bridge` as in the example, you need to set `LAMBDA_DOCKER_NETWORK=<docker-compose-network>`.

 - If using the Docker default bridge network using `network_mode: bridge`, container name resolution will not work inside your containers.
 Please consider removing it, if this functionality is needed.

+- To configure an API key, refer to the [API Key](https://docs.localstack.cloud/getting-started/api-key/) documentation.
 {{< /alert >}}

-Please note that there's a few pitfalls when configuring your stack manually via docker-compose (e.g., required container name, Docker network, volume mounts, environment variables, etc.).
-We recommend using the LocalStack CLI to validate your configuration, which will print warning messages in case it detects any (potential) misconfigurations:
+Please note that there are a few pitfalls when configuring your stack manually via docker-compose (e.g., required container name, Docker network, volume mounts, and environment variables).
+We recommend using the LocalStack CLI to validate your configuration, which will print warning messages in case it detects any potential misconfigurations:

 {{< command >}}
 $ localstack config validate